cowprotocol/ethcontract-rs/examples/truffle/README.md

 This subdirectory contains a truffle project with sample contracts used by the `ethcontract-rs` crate for its examples.

+- `AbiTypes.sol` a simple contract that just returns pseudo-random data for various primitive Solidity types.
 - `DeployedContract.sol` a simple contract that is deployed on the Rinkeby testnet and used for the rinkeby example.
 - `DocumentedContract.sol` a sample with contract level documentation.
 We use